Ayan-chy/B17-Assigment-3-Jmeter-Performance-testing/README.md

-# Performance Testing Assignment — Batch 17
+# Assignment 3

 ## Overview
-This repository contains JMeter test plans, test data, and generated HTML reports for the assignments on load test using Jmeter & API Chaining.
+This repository contains JMeter test plans, test data, and generated HTML reports for the assignments on load test & API Chaining using Jmeter .

 ## Repository Structure
 - `Dmoney.jtl` — sample results file at repo root